schmittjoaopedro/java-word-template-filler/README.md

 </root>
 ```

-If everything works without any error, a Word document output file will be generated, like the presented in figure 6.
+If everything works fine, a Word document output file will be generated, with the data presented in figure 6.

 | [![Generated document](images/Result.png)](images/Result.png)  |
 |:---:|